PaulTOliver/salis-v2/README.md

 - SP being on address non-adjacent to child memory block, while allocating
 - Swapping or splitting when not owning 2 memory blocks
 - Dividing by zero
-- Attempting to eat from an allocated (but not owned) or invalid address

-### Entropy
-SALIS-2.0 introduces the EAT instruction and the concept of entropy.
-Organisms may now 'consume' information (in the form of instructions) and trade them for extra execution speed.
-When eaten, information gets destroyed (randomized).

 ### The Common Pipe
 The common pipe is a mechanism through which different SALIS simulations can